konrads/orderbook-aggregator/README.md

 - `grpc_port`
 - positional argument that is a list of `<exchange>:<symbol>`.
 Exchange must be 1 of the supported `binance`, `bitstamp`, and the symbol must be supported by the exchange.

 The client subscribes to gRPC connection and prints out the received messages in either `struct` or `json` format.
-There can be multiple clients connecting to the single server.
+There can be multiple clients subscribing to the single server gRPC feed.

 ```mermaid
 sequenceDiagram